queerviolet/javascript-lab-notebook/specimens/002_callbacks_and_asynchrony.md

 Let's make a little timeline.
 I'm going to assume that each Javascript statement takes about a millisecond to execute.
-That's about a thousand times slower than real time, but because the timeouts are spaced pretty far apart, so it shouldn't matter for figuring out what order things happen in.
+That's about a thousand times slower than real time, but the timeouts are spaced pretty far apart, so it shouldn't matter for figuring out what order things happen in.

 ### t = 0 ###